 Why Live in Elma

-Elma, known as the Gateway to Grays Harbor County, is a small town located 30 miles from Olympia, offering a rural, small-town charm with a population of approximately 3,500.
-The town's timber industry and agriculture have allowed it to grow without overdeveloping its pine-laden forests and farmland.
+Elma, WA, located 30 miles from Olympia, offers a rural, small-town atmosphere while providing access to the state capital.
+Known as the Gateway to Grays Harbor County, Elma has a population of approximately 3,500, supported by its enduring timber and agriculture industries.
 Downtown Elma features a walkable commercial district with dining options like Joey’s Crepes & More, Tacos El Huatusi, and Rusty Tractor Restaurant.
-Local shops include Game Freaks and OddDuck Books, while East County Thriftway provides grocery shopping.
-The town is expanding with new chain stores such as Grocery Outlet and Burger King.
-Housing in Elma includes early 1900s bungalows, midcentury ranch-style homes, and contemporary houses, with prices generally lower than in nearby Thurston and Pierce counties.
-Outdoor recreation is abundant with Vance Creek County Park offering swimming, fishing, and walking paths, and Lloyd Murrey Park providing ballfields and a playground.
+Local shops include Game Freaks and OddDuck Books, while chain stores such as Grocery Outlet and Burger King have recently opened.
+Housing in Elma ranges from early 1900s bungalows to midcentury ranch-style homes and contemporary houses, with prices generally lower than those in nearby Thurston and Pierce counties.
+The town's schools, including Elma Elementary, Elma Middle, and Elma High, have high ratings.
+Outdoor recreation is abundant, with Vance Creek County Park offering ponds, walking paths, and a dog park, and Lloyd Murrey Park providing ballfields and a playground.
 Capitol State Forest, located about 10 miles southeast, is popular for hiking, mountain biking, and off-roading.
-Annual events include the Grays Harbor County Fair and the Fall Festival.
-Elma is 30 miles from Olympia and 20 miles from Aberdeen, with the Grays Harbor Transit bus system serving the area.
+Elma hosts events like the Grays Harbor County Fair and the Fall Festival.
+Residents benefit from the Grays Harbor Transit bus system and proximity to Seattle-Tacoma International Airport, which is about 80 miles away.
+For those looking for things to do, Elma offers a mix of local shops, dining, and outdoor activities.

 Frequently Asked Questions